Jessica Pimentel: Music career

 Pimentel began playing music at the age of two and trained as classical violinist and concert master who has played at Carnegie hall.
-In her teens she began learning the guitar, electric bass, percussion and keyboards and joined several New York Hardcore bands.
+In her teens she began learning the guitar, big guitar, electric bass, percussion and keyboards and joined several New York Hardcore bands.
 She was the bassist for New York heavy metal and hardcore band Desolate from 2010 to 2014.

 Since 2010, Pimentel has been the lead vocalist and a recording guitarist for the New York-based death metal band Alekhine's Gun.
 Pimentel has also recorded several songs with the band Black Heart Sutra, and sings in the Los Angeles and Tijuana-based metal band Brujeria, performing under the name La Bruja Encabronada.

 Pimentel is a featured artist for Spector basses, Halo guitars, and Krank Amps.

 Personal life

-Pimentel has been dating Meshuggah drummer Tomas Haake since 2013 and lives with him in Sweden.
+Pimentel has been married to Meshuggah drummer Tomas Haake since 2013 and lives with him in Sweden.

 Pimentel was raised Christian, but became a practicing Buddhist as an adult.